nishantm77/portfolio-rebalancing/README.md

 # Portfolio Rebalancing - Market Stress Simulator

 ## Overview
 This application is designed to analyze and simulate the performance of a stock portfolio under market stress conditions.
 It allows users to input stock tickers, set the number of stocks for each ticker, and apply a stress factor to simulate market drops.
 The application generates a comprehensive report that includes portfolio summaries and visualizations.
+Only usable for stocks listed on **National Stock Exchange(NSE), India**.

 ## Features
 - **Portfolio Input**: Users can enter stock tickers and specify the number of stocks for each ticker.